AsahiLinux/docs/macOS-Sonoma-Boot-Failures.md

 ### I have already upgraded to macOS Sonoma and I want to install Asahi Linux

 The Asahi Linux installer has been updated to check the version of your System Recovery, and will refuse to install if there is a mismatch.
 Therefore, it is relatively safe to install at this time.

-If you have a 14" or 16" ProMotion machine, first make sure the display refresh rate is set to ProMotion.
-You will not be able to install Asahi Linux if this setting is incorrect.
+It will also inform you if you are vulnerable to the ProMotion display issue.

 Start the installation process normally.
 If the installer informs you that your System Recovery is damaged when you attempt the install, that means you will have to wait until a further system update that resolves the problem before you can install Asahi Linux.
+Follow the prompts carefully and read all the text.

 ### I have already upgraded to macOS Sonoma and I have Asahi Linux

 If you are currently booted into macOS, ensure the display refresh rate is set to ProMotion (for 14" and 16" machines).

-We recommend running the Asahi Linux installer again to verify the integrity of your System RecoveryOS partition.
+We recommend running the Asahi Linux installer again to verify the integrity of your System RecoveryOS partition and ProMotion status.
 If there is a problem, you should refrain from making any major changes to your system until the issue is fixed by Apple.

 ### I am affected to the issue, what do I do?